httpsgithu/Miner/FAQ.md

 ## Why Bitcoin specifically, why not mine other currencies?

 We are.
 NiceHash pays in Bitcoin for the work completed, but that work may include mining any blockchain (e.g. Bitcoin or zCash).

+## Is This a "Pool" / Why Not Use a Pool?

+No, NiceHash is a marketplace, not a standard "pool".
+The difference is NiceHash will pay for the work that you do, while a pool distributes winnings when someone in the pool wins the lottery.

+# Other

+## Linux?
+Mac?
+Mobile

+It's possible, but not yet.